-We have audited the financial statements of Havant Borough Council for the year ended 31 March 2014 under the Audit Commission Act 1998.
-The financial statements comprise the Movement in Reserves Statement, the Comprehensive Income and Expenditure Statement, the Balance Sheet, the Cash Flow Statement, and the related notes 1 to 42; the Collection Fund and the related notes 1 to 3.
-The financial reporting framework that has been applied in their preparation is applicable law and the CIPFA/LASAAC Code of Practice on Local Authority Accounting in the United Kingdom 2013/14.
+We have audited the financial statements of Havant Borough Council for the year ended 31 March 2015 under the Audit Commission Act 1998 (as transitionally saved).
+The Authority's financial statements comprise the Movement in Reserves Statement, the Comprehensive Income and Expenditure Statement, the Balance Sheet, the Cash Flow Statement and the related notes 1 to 43; and the Collection Fund and related notes 1 to 3.

+The financial reporting framework that has been applied in their preparation is applicable law and the CIPFA/LASAAC Code of Practice on Local Authority Accounting in the United Kingdom 2014/15.